TheVisualHub/MembraneFoundry/README.md

 ---

-🎞️ Example Use Case
+🎞️ Example Use Case.
 No installation required: in most cases, the scripts are executed directly in the Linux terminal.
 Get ready to see things you never imagined possible!

 ![embranefoundry_logo1](https://raw.githubusercontent.com/TheVisualHub/VisualFactory/7bfe4729fdd58478f761eafdd90cb5563ce72869/assets/embranefoundry_logo1.png)